-This conversation reminded me of thrift store art I found years ago while on tour.
-Touring was, fundamentally, a way to cast a wider thrift net via the excuse of public performances.
-On this occasion, I found a series of recreational disasters painted on wooden shingles — another one of those stops when I probably should’ve bought them, but didn’t because, at the time, thought What the hell am I going to do with these?
-Usually, in such instances, I merely take a phone pic so I have something new to regret later.
-A little change can be refreshing.
+Touring was, fundamentally, a private excuse to cast a wider thrift store net as a codependent reward for surviving public performances.
+On this below occasion, I found a series of recreational disasters painted on wooden shingles — another one of those stops when I probably should’ve bought them, but didn’t.
+In such instances, I merely take a phone pic so I have something new to regret later.
+Change can be refreshing.
 I’ve custom-titled the below above-mentioned passed-over pieces & followed up with a personalizing tangent to generously share within our small world:

 In high school, I joined the ski club.
 I’d never skied, but learned they were yellow-bussing for a weekend trip to an all-night ski-a-thon.
 A gym teacher chaperoned.
 I rented gear at the slopes.
 When I turned it all in the next day, one of the poles was shaped like the letter L. I haven’t skied since — at least, not on purpose.